vlab-research/docs.vlab.digital/content/fly/reference/downloading-data.md

 ## Metadata to add as columns when pivoting

 Only useful when pivoting the data to wide format.
 This takes metadata from the user and adds it as a column.
+Very useful in conjunction with vlab for recruiting, for example:

+1. For adding metadata like "creative" to know which ad the respondent came through.
+2. Adding metadata associated with variables used for stratification.
+In that case, they take the name of the [variable]({{< ref "vlab/study-configuration/variables.md">}}) that you defined when setting up the study in vlab.